Dental Braces - Brace Choices

-Learn more about how FastBraces® is revolutionising this aspect of fixed Orthodontics for many patients from day 1.
+Learn more about how FastBraces® is revolutionising this aspect of fixed Orthodontics in the USA and Worldwide for many patients from day 1.

 The third type of Braces tends to be used as an additional stage, before full fixed Braces, such as Functional Appliances or Arch expanders.